-Since there are signs of a slowdown in economic activity in the Eurozone at this time, due to Brexit's concern, the threat of protectionism and other reasons, this risk is judged to be quite important.
+Because there are signs of slowing economic activity in the Eurozone at the moment, due to the concern caused by Brexit, the consequent threat of protectionism and other factors, this risk is considered quite significant.

-For this reason, the specific risk is considered as actual, as it may affect the Group's performance and results during the year 2019.
+For this reason, this risk is assessed as real, as it may substantially affect the Group's performance and results during the fiscal year 2020, but to an extent that it is not possible to assess with accuracy at this stage.